CollaboraOnline/CollaboraOnline.github.io/content/post/faq.md

 forward to working with you.
 We will work to more explicitly open up our (small) pieces of proprietary theming / branding / CSS over time.

+### Do you use a CLA ?

+No. We use an in-bound == outbound licensing model, that gives the same rights and responsibilities to all participants.
+Following the LibreOffice ethos.

+### Why use Transifex ?

+Good question - we're investigating a move to a hosted Weblate solution right now; this was a quick and easy way to bootstrap the project.

 ### How do I get commit access? {#commit-access}